transcode-open/apt-cyg/README.md

 * "apt-cyg rdepends &lt;package names&gt;" to show reverse dependency information for packages with depth.
 * "apt-cyg completion-install" to install completion.
 * "apt-cyg completion-uninstall" to uninstall completion.
+* "apt-cyg mirrors-list" to show list of mirrors.

 Requirements
 -----------